 Greetings to you most special ♥LOVELIES,

-Since we have arrived our focus has mainly been on S-H-O-P-P-I-N-G and then again even more S-H-O-P-P-I-N-G for all the many parts to ♥Zoe and ♥Gaurav’s amazing wedding next Thursday.
-And it hasn’t just been about shopping – it has been about learning about all the amazing and fascinating rituals and ceremonies to the Indian wedding….as well as such a cultural experience interacting with the Indian people in the shops……
+Since we have arrived our focus has mainly been on S-H-O-P-P-I-N-G and then again even more S-H-O-P-P-I-N-G for all the many parts to ♡Zoe and ♡Gaurav’s amazing wedding next Thursday.
+And it hasn’t just been about shopping.
+It has been learning about all the amazing and fascinating rituals and ceremonies to the Indian wedding….as well as such a cultural experience interacting with the Indian people in the shops.

-And as it is ‘THE MARRIAGE SEASON’ here in India there are lots of others out and about either shopping for weddings or actually being married in the many ‘Marriage Palaces’ that abound on everyday of the week.
+And as it is ‘THE MARRIAGE SEASON’ here in India there are lots of others out and about either shopping for weddings or actually being married in the many ‘Marriage Palaces’ that are everywhere and on everyday of the week.

 These two designs I am having made up.

-♥Zoe will be wearing a bridal LENGHA which is highly embroidered with rich brocade…..it feels so utterly glamorous and gorgeous……..but then you’ll have to wait to ‘THE DAY’ to see pictures of her outfit ….
-Lengha’s comprise a long usually highly embroidered/brocaded skirt with a separate blouse and a shawl which is again is richly embellished with sparkling glittery sequins and beads and the like……..Her sister ♥Freea is also wearing a lengha – and here she is trying one on….. which gives you an idea of what I am talking about…..
+♡Zoe will be wearing a bridal LENGHA which is highly embroidered with rich brocade…..it feels so utterly glamorous and gorgeous……..but then you’ll have to wait to ‘THE DAY’ to see pictures of her outfit.

 Much LOVE and BLESSINGS and with excited anticipation, SUSIE♥